scholarslab/scholarslab.github.io/collections/_people/natasha-roth-rowland.md

 roles:
 - Praxis Fellow, 2019-2020
 ---
-Natasha Roth-Rowland is a PhD student in the History department.
+Natasha Roth-Rowland was a 2019-2020 Praxis Fellow.